rogerlew/pyvttbl/doc/quick-start.rst

 Before we can start building contingency tables we need to first load the data into a :class:`DataFrame` object.
-Data can be read from plaintext datafiles using the :class:`DataFrame`.:meth:`read_tbl` method or inserted one row at a time using :class:`DataFrame`. :meth:`insert`.
+Data can be read from plaintext datafiles using the :class:`DataFrame`. :meth:`read_tbl` method or inserted one row at a time using :class:`DataFrame`. :meth:`insert`.
 DataFrames can be attached to one another using :class:`DataFrame`. :meth:`attach`.
 The read_tbl method is looking for comma separated values (CSV) files.
 Other delimited file types should also work; just specify the